The traditional fishing town of Brixham is tucked away in the green hills of South Devon, along the spectacular...

 Beautiful South Devon is not only known for its spectacular coastal path and stunning beaches, but also its close proximity to the rugged, picturesque landscape of Dartmoor National Park.
 Well within an hour’s drive of the South Hams, this is the perfect place to head for amazing Dartmoor day trips.
-Whether you fancy ‘letter boxing’, geo-caching, horse riding, or simply walking in this unspoilt National Park, this really is a fascinating place to spend the day.
+Whether you fancy ‘letter boxing’, geo-caching, horse riding, or simply treading the wealth of Dartmoor walks situated in this unspoilt National Park, this really is a fascinating place to spend the day.
 The setting of many ancient tales, and the filming location for Steven Spielberg’s 2012 film War Horse, you won’t be disappointed by Dartmoor’s exquisite beauty, a short distance from your holiday home.

 Whether you’re looking for a challenging trek across windswept moors, or just a relaxing stroll through secluded woods, you’ve come to the right place.
-Dartmoor has it all.
+Dartmoor has it all and boasts an abundance of Dartmoor day trips.
 Blaze your own trail, be a pioneer, explore and take the less trodden route.
 If you are a keen, confident walker, try one of our hard or moderate routes, gather your kit and head out the door.
 If perhaps you are a little less confident of your surroundings, why not try a guided walk with one of the many superb walking groups or take advantage of the experience and knowledge of a walking guide.

 Situated near Ashburton, this is a perfect picnic and wild swimming spot – visitors can enjoy relaxing on the common, before taking a refreshing dip in the river.